The Craven Fault

 The Craven Fault is actually a series of geological fault lines (including the North Craven Fault, the Mid Craven Fault, and the South Craven Fault) which run along the southern and western edges of the Yorkshire Dales, formed at the underlying boundary of the Askrigg Block.

-Further along the fault lines more limestone features can be seen at Feizor and Giggleswick Scar, Attermire Scar near Settle, Malham Cove and Gordale Scar near Malham in Malhamdale, Linton Falls in lower Wharfedale, and the sinister gorge of Trollers Gill above Skyredale near the surface termination of the fault at the Skyreholme Anticline.
+Further along and near to the fault lines more limestone features can be seen at Feizor and Giggleswick Scar, Attermire Scar near Settle, Malham Cove (pictured above right), and Gordale Scar near Malham in Malhamdale, Linton Falls in lower Wharfedale, and the sinister gorge of Trollers Gill above Skyredale near the surface termination of the fault at the Skyreholme Anticline.

 At several points along the southern edge of the Craven Fault are ranges of reef knolls - limestone hills which formed as coral atols in the warm shallow waters of an ancient prehistoric sea.
 Fine examples of these limestone reef knolls can be seen on the limestone moors above Settle, in the southern part of Malhamdale and at the Cracoe Reef Knolls (which lie between the twin villages of Rylstone and Cracoe and Burnsall in the so-called Barden Triangle.